AlgorithmicTransparencyInstitute/social-media-collector/TESTING.md

    CHECK

-in both versions:

-Share My Language
+4. Share My Language OFF

+   ensure nothing is sent

    CHECK

+5. Check that birthdays are removed from WAIST data.

+   CHECK

+in NYU new version only:

+youtube stuff.